YoStM/head_first-design_pattern/readme.md

-# Head First - Design Pattern
+# Head First - Design Patterns

 I'm diving into design pattern.
 This project is my take on trying to do the activities and exercises proposed in the famous book.